syncfusion-content/asp.netwebforms-docs/aspnet/OlapGauge/Localization-and-Translation-Support.md

-> Note: In order to render the localized OLAP Gauge, You are required to reset the content available in both
+N> In order to render the localized OLAP Gauge, You are required to reset the content available in both 1.
+OLAP Gauge Control 2.
->
->1.
-OLAP Gauge Control
->2.
 OLAP Cube

 ## Localizing Control Information: